vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_hooking_custom_layout.html.md

   .
   .
 </pre>
-* The function getView() gets called everytime a row is added to the ListView element.
+* Earlier we just defined the skeleton of our custom TweetAdapter class.
+Let us fill it with some logic.
+The function getView() gets called everytime a row is added to the ListView element.
 There are three parameters that get passed to getView() - row item position count (position), custom layout view object (convertView) & parent ListView object (parent).
 For getView() function to be able to *inflate* our custom layout & create a View class out of it, we need an instance of `LayoutInflater` class.
 We will call it `inflater`.
-Lets add it to the TweetAdapter class.

 `TweetAdapter.java`
 <pre>